Critical race theory: Emergence as a movement

 In 1995, pedagogical theorists Gloria Ladson-Billings and William F. Tate began applying the critical race theory framework in the field of education.
 In their 1995 article Ladson-Billings and Tate described the role of the social construction of white norms and interests in education.
 They sought to better understand inequities in schooling.
-Scholars have since expanded work to explore issues including school segregation in the U.S.; relations between race, gender, and academic achievement; pedagogy; and research methodologies.
+Scholars have since expanded work to explore issues including school segregation in the US; relations between race, gender, and academic achievement; pedagogy; and research methodologies.

 As of 2002, over 20 American law schools and at least three non-American law schools offered critical race theory courses or classes.
 Critical race theory is also applied in the fields of education, political science, women's studies, ethnic studies, communication, sociology, and American studies.
 Other movements developed that apply critical race theory to specific groups.
 These include the Latino-critical (LatCrit), queer-critical, and Asian-critical movements.
 These continued to engage with the main body of critical theory research, over time developing independent priorities and research methods.

 CRT has also been taught internationally, including in the United Kingdom (UK) and Australia.
 According to educational researcher Mike Cole, the main proponents of CRT in the UK include David Gillborn, John Preston, and Namita Chakrabarty.